benjamin-henry/fake_tweeter_account_keras_1/README.md

 total : 2818

 # results
+Used to build training data:
+- user has an url ?
+1 if true, else -1
+- user has time zone ?
+1 if true, else -1
+- user's profile is default profile ?
+1 if true, else -1
+- profile has a description ?
+1 if true, else -1
+- friends over folllowers ratio
+- is profile in an other profile favourites ?
+1 if true, else -1
+- is profile listed ?
+1 if true, else -1

 train_and_eval_1:
 - 64% of dataset for training data
 - 16% of dataset for validation data